hellfirehd/DKW.TransactionExtractor/docs/CLASSIFICATION_GUIDE.md

 Matches transaction descriptions using a regular expression pattern.
 Each regex pattern is always created as a separate matcher (no merging).

 **Parameters:**
+- Array of objects, each with:
-- `pattern` (string): Regular expression pattern
+  - `value` (string, required): Regular expression pattern
-- `amount` (number, optional): Restricts the matcher to only match transactions with this amount (rounded to 2 decimal places)
+  - `amount` (number, optional): Restricts matching to transactions with this amount (rounded to 2 decimal places)

+**Matching Behavior:**
+- Case-insensitive regex matching (forced with `RegexOptions.IgnoreCase`)
+- Patterns are compiled for performance
+- If `amount` is specified, both pattern AND amount must match

 **Merging Behavior:** Regex matchers are never merged; each pattern creates a new matcher instance.